Vehicle registration plates of New Zealand: Cars and heavy vehicles

 Private cars, taxis, and heavier road vehicles in New Zealand have number plates with up to six characters.
 From 1964 until March 2001 these number plates had two letters followed by one to four numbers (format LLnnnn), the sequence having started with AA1 and continuing through to ZZ9989 chronologically (for example, XE3782 would have been issued in 1998).
-An observer could therefore ascertain the approximate date of first registration of a vehicle by means of the number plate.
+An observer can therefore ascertain the approximate date of the first registration of a vehicle using the number plate.

-By the end of 2000 this system had reached the end of the alphabet ("ZZ").
-The series officially ended with plate ZZ9989 – the sequence ZZ9990 to ZZ9999 had appeared as personalised plates years earlier.
-A new system began in April 2001, with three letters (starting with "AAA") followed by three numbers (format LLLnnn), with nnn starting at 100.
-Land Transport New Zealand also issued AAA100 to AAA103 as personalised plates, officially meaning that the first plate in the new series read AAA104.
+By the end of 2000, this system had reached the end of the alphabet (ZZ).
+The series officially ended with plate ZZ9989 – the sequence ZZ9990 to ZZ9999 had appeared as personalized plates years earlier.
+A new system began in April 2001, with three letters (starting with AAA) followed by three numbers starting at 100.
+Land Transport New Zealand also issued AAA100 to AAA103 as personalized plates, officially meaning that the first plate in the new series read AAA104.

-Starting with "CEA", the number ranges started with 1, as in the old system.
+Starting with CEA, the number ranges started with 1, as in the old system.
 The authorities issued this series according to the first two letters – the third letter and numbers did not necessarily get issued in sequence.

 Unlike in many countries, observers cannot normally identify a location of registration by simply looking at the number plate.
-One exception to this rule occurred when LLnnnn plates first appeared in 1964: most plates went to the regions in batches, starting with the "AA" series in Southland and moving progressively north.
-For some time one could reasonably infer that an "AF" plate hailed from Dunedin, an "AI" plate from South Canterbury, and so on.
-In some later instances issuers coded plates to the area of registration, such as in 1966 with the allocation of plates beginning with "CE" to the Manawatu-Wanganui region, in 1974–1976 with the allocation of plates beginning with "HB" to the Hawke's Bay region, in May 1989 with the allocation of plates beginning with "OG" to Wellington region, and in July 2000 with the allocation of plates beginning with "ZI" to Auckland region.
+One exception to this rule occurred when Ln plates first appeared in 1964: most plates went to the regions in batches, starting with the AA series in Southland and moving progressively north.
+For some time one could reasonably infer that an AF plate hailed from Dunedin, an AI plate from South Canterbury, and so on.
+In some later instances issuers coded plates to the area of registration, such as in 1966 with the allocation of plates beginning with CE to the Manawatu-Wanganui region, in 1974–1976 with the allocation of plates beginning with HB to the Hawke's Bay region, in May 1989 with the allocation of plates beginning with OG to Wellington region, and in July 2000 with the allocation of plates beginning with ZI to Auckland region.

 Motorcycles and tractors

 These vehicles use one of several five-character systems.
 Since 2009 the system has consisted of one letter, followed by one number followed by three letters; for example A2ATL.

 The previous system consisted of one or two numbers followed by three letters.
 The system incremented the number sequence first, so after plate 12ABC came 13ABC, and 99ABC preceded 1ABD.
-In July 2009, these plates had reached the "ZUU" range.
+In July 2009, these plates had reached the ZUU range.